yummywakame/42_Piscine/README.md

 # 42 Silicon Valley
 ## Piscine October 2018

-Some of my completed projects.
+Some of my completed projects from the Piscine challenge.